timescale/docs/timescaledb/how-to-guides/user-defined-actions/create-and-register.md

 The outer statement contains the action signature: `(job_id INT, config JSONB)`.
 You must include this signature even if you don't need to use those arguments in your action.
-Include it literally.
-Don't replace with an actual job ID or config object.
-The config and job ID are defined and automatically generated later.
+Include it literally, don't replace it with an actual job ID or config object.
+When you register the job, you can define the config.
+The job ID is automatically generated.

-The following example defines a simple procedure that raises a notice.
-Replace the `RAISE NOTICE` with the commands you want to run.
+This example defines a simple procedure that raises a notice.
+Replace the `RAISE NOTICE` command with the commands you want to run.

 <procedure>

 ## Defining a procedure

 1. Write the commands you want your job to run.
+For example:

     ```sql
     BEGIN